telerik/xaml-docs/controls/radtaskboard/populating-with-data/data-binding-to-cvs.md

 What's left is to set the DataContext of the Window and declare RadTaskBoard control in XAML.

-> You don't need to set the GroupMemberPath property of the RadTaskBoard when the control ItemsSource is bound to CollectionViewSource collection.
+> You don't need to set the GroupMemberPath property of the RadTaskBoard when the control's ItemsSource is bound to a CollectionViewSource collection.
 The first PropertyGroupDescription will be used by the RadTaskBoard to group the items.

 #### __[XAML] Example 3: Set the ViewModel as DataContext__
 {{region xaml-radtaskboard-populating-with-data-data-binding-to-collectionviewsource-1}}